 PAY ALL FINES

-STUDENT ATHLETE ATTENDANCE FOR PARTICIPATION IN COMPETITION
+STUDENT-ATHLETE ATTENDANCE FOR PARTICIPATION IN COMPETITION

-MSHSAA requires that all student athletes meet certain citizenship requirements in order to compete in school sports.
+MSHSAA requires that all student-athletes meet certain citizenship requirements in order to compete in school sports.
 One item that there has been some misunderstanding with is school attendance.MSHSAA requires that a student must attend 100% of the school day in order to participate in a competition (game).
 That means if a game is on a Saturday, the student must attend 100% of the day the Friday before the game.
-If the game is on a regular school day the student MAY NOT MISS ANY PART OF THAT DAY.
-The student MAY ONLY BE EXCUSED BY CONTACTING THE ACTIVITIES OFFICE WITH 24 HOURS NOTICE.
+If the game is on a regular school day, the student may not miss any part of that day.
+The student may only be excused by contacting the activities office with 24 hours notice.
 In order to receive an excused absence for sports, you must call or e-mail the Activities Office at least 24 hours prior to your appointment.
-You may call or email Beth Finder, Assistant to the Activities Director or Mr. Todd Hayes, Activities Director.
-Please note that by simply placing a call or sending an e-mail DOES NOT MEAN THAT YOUR STUDENT ATHLETE HAS BEEN EXCUSED FOR THIS ABSENCE FOR COMPETITION (GAME).
-ONCE YOU HAVE SPOKEN TO ONE OF US OR WE HAVE REPLIED TO YOUR EMAIL WITH VERIFICATION THAT ABSENCE HAS BEEN EXCUSED, THEN YOUR STUDENT ATHLETE IS EXCUSED FOR THAT COMPETITION (GAME).These Competition (game) excusals are handled on an individual basis.
+You may call or email Erin Willhite, Assistant to the Activities Director, or Mr. Todd Hayes, Activities Director.
+Please note that simply placing a call or sending an e-mail, does not mean that your student-athlete has been excused from this absence of competition (game).
+Once you have spoken to one of us or we have replied to your email with the verification code that absence has been excused, then your student-athlete is excused for that competition (game).Competitions (games) excuses are handled on an individual basis.
 An example of an excused absence is a physician appointment.
-We encourage all of our student athletes to avoid making appointments on practice & game days to be in 100% attendance to be eligible to participate.TRANSPORTATION TO & FROM SCHOOL SPONSORED ACTIVITIES (SPORTS)Parents & students please take note of the following School Board Policy #5625 regarding transportation to and from sports.
-If students will be transported from an activity by someone other than their parent/guardian, one of the following forms will need to be completed & given to the coach ASAP.
-Parent Consent Release for transport forms.Transportation will be provided by the District to selected school activities.
+We encourage all of our student-athletes to avoid making appointments on practice & game days to be in 100% attendance to be eligible to participate.TRANSPORTATION TO & FROM SCHOOL SPONSORED ACTIVITIES (SPORTS)Parents & students, please take note of the following School Board Policy #5625 regarding transportation to and from sports.
+If students are transported from an activity by someone other than their parent/guardian, one of the following forms will need to be completed & given to the coach ASAP.
+Parent Consent Release for transport forms.Transportation will be provided by the District for selected school activities.
 All students who participate in these activities will be expected to use the transportation provided by the District.
 The following exceptions to the policy are as follows: